 - In a saucepan over medium-high heat, bring the milk to a boil.
 Pour half of the milk into the egg yolk mixture while whisking constantly.

 - Pour the milk and egg mixture back into the saucepan and continue whisking over medium heat.
-There sure be a subtle thickening of the creme patissiere after about 2 minutes.
+There should be a subtle thickening of the creme patissiere after about 2 minutes.
 Continue to whisk until it begins to boil.

-- remove from the heat and pour in the coconut oil.
+- Remove from the heat and pour in the coconut oil.
 Mix until well incorporated then strain into a bowl (this will remove any tiny pieces of egg that may have cooked).
 Allow the creme patissiere to cool for 15 minutes before pouring into the crust lined with bananas.

 - In a small saucepan over medium-high heat, cook the honey until a candy thermometer reads 240F or the honey becomes bubbly and frothy.